aerospike/asvec/README.md

 > [!NOTE]
 > More features are in the works.
 Don't worry!

-- **Index Management**: Streamline the management of AVS deployments.
+- **Index Management**: Listing, creating, and dropping indexes.
+- **User Management**: Listing, creating, and dropping users.
+Revoking and granting user's roles.

 ## Issues